lcardsvr/Home_Sales/README.md

 --- 0.23134303092956543 seconds ---

-### - A partition of the home sales dataset by the "date_built" field is created, and the formatted parquet data is read
+### A partition of the home sales dataset by the "date_built" field was created, and the formatted parquet data was read

 Done